NealeAust/E-commerce-Back-End/README.md

 The objective of this project was not just to produce an E-commerce Back End, it was to effectively create an application in which
 **Node.js**, **SQL**, **Sequelize** and **Express.js** could connect and work together in sync.
-In addition that API routes could be either accessed, viewed or manipulated using the **Insomnia API platform**.
+In addition that API routes could be either accessed, viewed or manipulated using the **Insomnia API development platform**.

-Even though a starter code was provided the project still required a considerable amount of careful coding that had to be 'well thought out' to make the whole application work.
+Even though a starter code was provided the project still required a considerable amount of careful coding that had to be 'well thought out' to enable the whole application to work.

 The files that needed to be created and/or coded were as follows:
 - .env